Tok3n/OpenTok3n/README.md

 OpenTok3n
 =========

-We are a Open Source platform for multi step authentication
+We are an Open Source platform for multi-factor authentication.